Industry Insights

 Building a Feedback System That Works for Dental Practices

 Not all feedback approaches work equally well in dental settings.
-The timing, channel, and framing of feedback requests all need to account for the specific dynamics of dental care.
+The timing, channel, and framing of feedback requests all need to account for the specific dynamics of a dental visit.

 Timing Is Everything